DeMar DeRozan to miss at least two games with ankle injury

 And with the ever-tough San Antonio Spurs in Toronto on Tuesday night at the Air Canada Centre, the Raptors will most certainly have to dig deep without their best player if they hope to turn their fortunes around.

-“Everybody’s in panic mode right now,” Casey said.
+“Everybody’s in panic mode right now,” coach Dwane Casey said.
 “Now is not the time to panic.
 We’re going through a tough time.
 Every team goes through this time every year.
 And again, it’s how you come out of it.”

 The Raptors will play in Memphis against the Grizzlies on Wednesday and DeRozan has also been ruled out of that game.